 Figure 1a-b shows an intervention from OES aimed to increase service-member savings plan re-enrollment.
-The control group received the status-quo email (Figure 1a), while the treatment group received a simplified, personalized reminder email with loss framing and clear action steps (Figure 1b).
+The control group received the status-quo email (Figure 1a), while the treatment group received a simplified, personalized email with loss framing and clear action steps (Figure 1b).
 The outcome is measured as the rate of savings plan re-enrollment.
 Figure A2a presents two additional examples of OES interventions, focused respectively on increasing vaccine uptake among veterans and improving employment services for UI claimants in Oregon.
-Figure A2b presents an example of a nudge intervention run by BIT-NA encouraging utilities customers in the treatment group to enroll in AutoPay and e-bill using inserts in their utility bill, while the control group received the status quo utility bill.
-The outcome is measured as the rate of enrollment in either AutoPay or e-bills.
+Figure A2b presents a nudge intervention run by BIT-NA encouraging utilities customers to enroll in AutoPay and e-bill.